satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 ----------------------

-We believe that opening up the review process to everyone, not just to a select few anonymous reviewers, has the potential to address every one of the problems with the review process that we raised in the Introduction.
+Opening up the review process to everyone, not just to a select few anonymous reviewers, has the potential to address every one of the problems raised above.
 We will address each of the problems in order and make reference to lessons from distributed code review in open source software development.

 1. \*\*Distribute reviews to many reviewers.\*\*